Economics: A Brief Introduction of Economic Systems and Sectors in Economy

 - The goal of development economics is to determine how poor countries can be transformed into prosperous ones.

-Behavioural economics: the branch of economics that deals with the effect of social, cognitive, and emotional factors on the economic decisions of individuals and their consequences for market prices, return and resource allocation.
+Behavioral economics: the branch of economics that deals with the effect of social, cognitive, and emotional factors on the economic decisions of individuals and their consequences for market prices, return, and resource allocation.

-- Behavioural economics mainly explores why people sometimes make irrational decisions and why and how their behaviour does not follow the prediction of economic models.
+- Behavioral economics mainly explores why people sometimes make irrational decisions and why and how their behavior does not follow the prediction of economic models.